Yom

 Famous People Named yom

-• None widely recognised in Australian culture or internationally bearing this name.
+• None widely recognised within Australia or internationally bearing the name 'Yom'.

 Popularity in Australia